Sarah-alj/X-Archive-Deleter/README.md

     Likes and content from 2022+ will be untouched

-🧼 Screenshot

 📄 License

 MIT License – feel free to fork and modify it for your own cleanup!

----

-### ✅ Final Tip:
-If you plan to share it publicly and reuse the script later, consider moving your keys to a `.env` file and using `python-dotenv` (I can help you do that too if you like).

-Let me know once you push the repo live and want help writing a better commit message or description!